General Questions

 4. Review, Approval, and Billing: HealthRabbit reviews the submitted claims to ensure they meet the plan's guidelines and CRA regulations and then invoices the employer for the claim amount plus fees.

-5. Reimbursement: Once funds are received, HealthRabbit reimburses the eligible expenses to the employees or plan members.
+5. Reimbursement: Once your employer pays the invoice, HealthRabbit reimburses the eligible expenses to the plan member.

 Overall, a PHSP offers a convenient way to provide healthcare benefits, offering a personalized approach to coverage for you, while also allowing for cost control and flexibility in choosing the healthcare services that matter most to you.